chateaudelucy/easy-photo-album/readme.txt

 == Frequently asked questions ==

-= Where can I find the settings for this plugin? =
+= Q: Where can I find the settings for this plugin? =

-You can find the settings under Settings > Media.
+A: You can find the settings under Settings > Media.

 == Screenshots ==